gvwilson/sensibleadventures/nardica/nardica.md

 Iffy screamed as she fell back onto the deck.
 Second and Third landed in a tangle beside beside her.
 A wash of sea water crashed down on top of them.
-Iffy screamed again as it dragged her olders against the metal railing.
+Iffy screamed again as it dragged her olders against the metal taffrail.
 They grabbed for it,
 but then the ship dropped again as the gas rising from the ocean floor churned the water into